HiassofT/MyPicoDOS/README.txt

-  In the initializer you can choose if and when you want to use the builtin highspeed SIO code (unless you are using the barebone version, of course).
+  In the initializer you can choose if and when you want to use the builtin highspeed SIO code (unless you are using the barebone version, which contains no highspeed code, or if you are using the SDrive version, which defaults to highspeed enabled at boot time).
 There are 3 possibilities:

   * HighSpeed at boot: enables highspeed while booting MyPicoDos, automatic fallback to standard OS SIO in case of errors.